STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 Consuming performance counter data
 ----------------------------------

-You can consume performance data using either the command line interface or via the |hpx| application or the |hpx| API.
+You can consume performance data using either the command line interface, the |hpx| application or the |hpx| API.
 The command line interface is easier to use, but it is less flexible and does not allow one to adjust the behaviour of your application at runtime.
 The command line interface provides a convenience